 - In any case, it’s important that whatever your breastfeeding schedule, you do it consistently so as to let your body adapt to it.
 The worst you can do is to sometimes breastfeed at night, sometimes not.

-- To help mitigate your engorgement issue, consider drinking a herbal tea designed for the purpose or getting your breasts massaged by a therapist.
+- To help mitigate your engorgement issues, consider drinking Unblock Nursing Tea and getting your breasts massaged by a therapist.

 1. Chiu J-Y, Gau M-L, Kuo S-Y, et al. Effects of Gua-Sha therapy on breast engorgement: A randomized controlled trial.
 J Nurs Res2010;18:1–10